GarhomLee/LeetCode/README.md

 ### Sort
 252. Meeting Rooms
 253. Meeting Rooms II
+287. Find the Duplicate Number
 1065.
 Index Pairs of a String
 1086.
 High Five
 1099.
 Two Sum Less Than K

 ### Two Pointers
+287. Find the Duplicate Number (fast & slow)
 876. Middle of the Linked List (fast & slow)
 1099.
 Two Sum Less Than K (low & high)
 1213.
 Intersection of Three Sorted Arrays

 ### Binary Search
+378. Kth Smallest Element in a Sorted Matrix (search in range)
 702. Search in a Sorted Array of Unknown Size
 1150.
 Check If a Number Is Majority Element in a Sorted Array 1213.
 Intersection of Three Sorted Arrays